nickdichev/nickdichev.github.io/_posts/2019-05-04-huffman-elixir-part1.md

 }
 ```

 Notice that the characters that occur more frequently ('g', 'o', ' ') have smaller encodings than characters which occur more frequently.
 With our frequency based encodings we can encode the string "go go gophers" in 37 bits.
-That's two bits less than our "3 bits per character" encoding.
+That's two bits less than the "three bits per character" encoding.

 ## Conclusion

 Right now we have the ability to generate Huffman encodings from an input character frequency map.
 We're close to being able to compress some input data!
-In the next part of this blog series we will implement a character counter and IO helper modules.
-With those two modules implemented we will be able to actually compress/decompress input data!
+In the next part of this blog series we will implement character counter and IO helper modules.
+With those two modules implemented we will be able to actually compress and decompress input data!